Showing posts with label British nostalgia blog. Show all posts

 Wednesday, November 26, 2025

-Did You Know… Kids In the 1970s Could Buy X-Ray Specs from the Back of a Comic?
+Did You Know… Life in 1960s/70s Britain: Kids Could Buy X-Ray Specs from the Back of a Comic?

 “See-through clothes!” promised the ads in Whizzer and Chips, The Beano, and just about every comic a kid could get their hands on.
 Entirely untrue, of course.